ssanj/babyloncandle/posts/2018-01-12-stacking-the-readert-writert-monad-transformer-stack-in-haskell.md

 ---
-title: Using ReaderTWriterT in Haskell
+title: Stacking the ReaderT WriterT Monad Transformer Stack in Haskell
 author: sanjiv sahayam
-description: ???
+description: How to stack a Monad Transformer stack of a ReaderT Writer.
-tags: haskell, monad-transformer
+tags: fp, haskell, monad-transformer
 comments: true
 ---